 How to release the latch of a breastfeeding baby

-Avoid forcefully detaching the baby from the breast – it can cause sore nipples.
+Avoid forcefully detaching the baby from breast – it causes sore nipples.
 Your baby will release the breast once satisfied.
 But if you need to release the latch early, break the suction of your baby by inserting a finger gently from the corner of the baby’s mouth.

 How to correct a shallow breastfeeding latch